Quality of a Business

 Starting a business is a lot like building two houses on the same plot of land.
 Both houses may begin with the same bricks, the same labour, and the same dream.
 But one house is built with a strong foundation, measured planning, and careful support.
 The other grows faster, adds more floors quickly, and looks impressive from the outside, but the foundation is weaker.
 That is often how businesses work, too.
 And that is exactly where quality investing becomes important, because it helps us look beyond the surface and understand which business is truly built to last.

 Viraj and Varun were two brothers.
 Both wanted to enter the textile business.
-Both understood fabrics, both knew the market, and both started at almost the same time.
+Both understood fabrics, both knew the market, and both started at almost the same time with ₹50 crore each of initial equity capital.
 Viraj started Viraj Textile Mills.
 Varun started Varun Textile Mills.
 Same industry, same ambition, but a very different way of running the business.

 Viraj believed that a business should first become strong and then become big.
 Varun believed that becoming big quickly would automatically make the business strong.
 In the early days, Varun’s mill looked more exciting.
 He pushed harder, borrowed more, and expanded faster.
 Viraj, on the other hand, stayed disciplined.
 He focused on healthy margins, stable cash flows, and keeping the business financially comfortable.